 Printer Friendly Version

-Asthma, a chronic lung disease, affects approximately 7% of adults and 9% of children in the United States and, in 2006, accounted for approximately 440,000 hospitalizations and 3600 deaths.
+Asthma, a chronic lung disease, affects approximately 8% of adults and 9.3% of children in the United States and, in 2012, accounted for approximately 440,000 hospitalizations and 3,650 deaths.
 Asthma symptoms include episodic shortness of breath that is generally associated with other symptoms such as wheezing, coughing and chest tightness.
-Objective clinical features include bronchial hyperresponsiveness and airway inflammation, and reversible airflow obstruction (at least 12% improvement in forced expiratory volume in 1 second [FEV-1] post-bronchodilator, with a minimum of 200 mL improvement).
+Objective clinical features include bronchial hyper-responsiveness and airway inflammation, and reversible airflow obstruction (at least 12% improvement in forced expiratory volume in 1 second [FEV-1] post-bronchodilator, with a minimum of 200 mL improvement).
 However, there is substantial heterogeneity in the inflammatory features of patients who are diagnosed with asthma and this biological diversity is responsible, at least in part, for the variable response to treatment in the asthma population.

-Management of asthma consists of environmental control, patient education, management of comorbidities and regular follow-up for all affected individuals, as well as a stepped approach to medication treatment.
-Guidelines from the National Heart, Lung and Blood Institute (NHLBI) define 6 pharmacologic steps: step 1 for intermittent asthma, and steps 2-6 for persistent asthma.
+Management of asthma consists of environmental control, patient education, management of comorbidities and regular follow-up for affected patients, as well as a stepped approach to medication treatment.
+Guidelines from the National Heart, Lung and Blood Institute define 6 pharmacologic steps: step 1 for intermittent asthma, and steps 2 through 6 for persistent asthma.
 The preferred daily medications: step 1: short-acting beta-agonists as needed; step 2: low-dose inhaled corticosteroids (ICS); step 3: ICS and long-acting beta-agonists (LABA) or medium-dose ICS; step 4: medium dose ICS and LABA; step 5: high-dose ICS and LABA; and, step 6: high-dose ICS and LABA, and oral corticosteroids.

-Bronchial thermoplasty procedures are preformed on an outpatient basis and last approximately one hour each.
+Bronchial thermoplasty procedures are performed on an outpatient basis, and each session lasts approximately one hour.
 During the procedure, a standard flexible bronchoscope is placed through the patient’s mouth or nose into the most distal targeted airway and a catheter is inserted into the working channel of the bronchoscope.
-After placement, the electrode array in the top of the catheter is expanded and radiofrequency energy is delivered from a proprietary controller and used to heat tissue to 65 degrees Centigrade over a 5 mm area.
+After placement, the electrode array in the top of the catheter is expanded, and radiofrequency energy is delivered from a proprietary controller and used to heat tissue to 65 degrees Centigrade over a 5 mm area.
 The positioning of the catheter and application of thermal energy is repeated several times in contiguous areas along the accessible length of the airway.
 At the end of the treatment session, the catheter and bronchoscope are removed.
 A course of treatment consists of 3 separate procedures in different regions of the lung scheduled about 3 weeks apart.

-In April 2010, the Alair Bronchial Thermoplasty System (Asthmatx, Inc., Sunnyvale, CA) was approved by the FDA through the premarket approval (PMA) process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and long-acting beta agonists.
+In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Sunnyvale, CA, now part of Boston Scientific) was approved by the FDA through the premarket approval (PMA) process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with low-dose inhaled corticosteroids and long-acting beta agonists.
 Use of the treatment is contraindicated in patients with implantable devices and those with sensitivities to lidocaine, atropine or benzodiazepines.
 It should also not be used while patients are experiencing an asthma exacerbation, active respiratory infection, bleeding disorder, or within 2 weeks of making changes in their corticosteroid regimen.
 The same area of the lung should not be treated more than once with bronchial thermoplasty.